mnel/dsrTest/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new submission.
+ - A bugfix submission (in addition to improving documentation and adding some additional functionality)
+ - Added version specific dependence on the latest release of asht package (0.9.1)

 ## Reverse dependencies

-This is a new submission, so there are no reverse dependencies.
+There are no reverse dependencies.